June 10-13, 2023, Madison, WI

 Research Lecture by Alan Saghatelian of the Salk Institute for Biological Sciences

 Method Setup on QExactive, Tribrid and Exploris Demo

 Quality Control Lecture

 Library Building Demo

 APPLICATION CLOSES March 15 or when capacity is reached

 Details can be found at https://www.ncqbcs.com/resources/training/lipidomics-training

 4th Annual North American Mass Spectrometry Summer School

-Join us for our third annual mass spectrometry summer school.
+Join us for our fourth annual mass spectrometry summer school.
 We are proud to have assembled over a dozen world leading experts in mass spectrometry for this three-day course.
 Our goal is to provide our students, both from academia and industry, an engaging and inspiring program covering the latest in the application of mass spectrometry to omic analyses.
 Tutorial lectures range from mass analyzers to the basics of data analysis.
-Also planned are several workshops – aimed at both scientific and professional development.
 This program is made possible by generous funding from the National Science Foundation (Integrated Organismal Systems, Plant Genome Research Program, Grant No. 2010789) and the National Institutes of Health National Center for Quantitative Biology of Complex Systems (P41 GM108538).
-As such, there is no cost to participate.
+There is no cost to participate.